 John, thanks for sharing so many wonderful ideas to make our homes feel even more beautiful with the magic of lighting!

-The lighting selection at CSN Lighting blew me away.
-While perusing their site, I discovered they carry lighting by Quoizel, the same company that made the exterior wall lanterns and hanging lantern I chose when I added a new front porch to my home.
+While checking out CSN, I discovered they carry lighting by Quoizel, the same company that made the exterior wall lanterns and hanging lantern I chose when I added a new front porch to my home.

 You'll find more lighting by Quoizel at CSN...